 Road Tripping with Teens

 Remember when kids looked out windows, played silly games, and talked to the other passengers in the vehicle?
 I do, because I was one of them!
 Yes, my family took road trips before the iPhone, DVD player, and GPS ever existed.
-I can’t recall much more than the license plate game and punch buggy (which is not nearly as fun growing up as an only child), but trips from the 80’s are definitely much different than the trips of today – with the exception of my beloved Walkman.
+I can’t recall much more than the license plate game and punch buggy (which is not nearly as fun growing up as an only child), but trips from the 80’s are definitely much different than the trips of today.

 I’m going to be truthful, and tell you that I have a harder time leaving the phone alone than my teens.
 I’m fortunate not to have kids buried in their phones, but often that is not the case with many families.
 Mine just aren’t all that interested.
 My husband and I were purposefully late in giving them phone privileges, and have guidelines about phone usage and etiquette.
 “You better look up when someone is speaking to you!” is our main policy.
 But enough about that, let’s get to the fun stuff!

 This post contains affiliate links.
-That mean that if you purchase something from any of my links, it cost nothing extra to you, and helps me take more road trips in the future!
+That means that if you purchase something from any of my links, it cost nothing extra to you, and helps me take more road trips in the future!

 Apps for the modern road trip